 Breaking superannuation into three different funding models may not be the right answer, former Lazard executive Rob Prugue writes, but at least it cuts through the fallacy at the heart of our superannuation ideal.

 The crippling doom loop between the banks and the real economy we saw in 2008 is unlikely to feature in the coming recession, says Ruffer’s Jamie Dannhauser, who is more concerned about a violent liquidation in financial markets.

-Matt Christ from Ninety One shares insights with James Dunn from The Inside Network on how we actually get to Net Zero.
+Henrietta Pacquement from Allspring Global Investments shares insights with James Dunn from The Inside Network on whether to be optimistic about the clean energy transition and Net Zero.

 Australia’s largest homegrown asset consultant is plotting an expansion further beyond its traditional superannuation clients, while consolidation in the industry is changing the way they work.

 Too much of what managers call alpha is just a roll of the dice.
 To find the real stuff you have to look in private markets, according to Michael Block, while trend following strategies will get you something that looks just like it.

 Uncertainty, dispersion and volatility are “magical words” for hedge funds, and the $160 billion Aware Super has reframed its thinking around the liquid alternatives space in a more complex macro environment.